 Lesley lives in Harpenden with her family.

 Sarah is a Chartered Accountant who started her career in audit and then moved into industry over 10 years ago.
+Sarah is the link trustee for Open Food Gardens and provides secretariat function to the Board since 2021.
 She has worked across a number of customer facing sectors including entertainment, retail and hospitality.
 A mum of two, Sarah is keen to help her own children and the local community to work towards a greener future.

 Catherine’s day job is as the environmental lead in the national Cathedral and Church Buildings Team at the Church of England, writing guidance, running training, and sharing best practice around the country to support the Church’s aim of becoming Net Zero Carbon by 2030.

 She has lived in St Albans since 1999 and has three school-age children.

 Jill has lived in St Albans since 2004 and joined Sustainable St Albans as a volunteer in 2018.
 She is now link Trustee for the SustFest Project team.